All Episodes

 roger kimball

-Okay, so it you're right.
+Okay, so you're right.

-If they were to win in 2026, if they took back the house, the very first thing that they would do is impeach Trump.
+If they were to win in 2026, if they took back the House, the very first thing that they would do is impeach Trump.

 I think it's likely that we'll hold the House.

-Uh he's he looks good in a sombrero, but that's about all you can say for him.
+I mean, he looks good in a sombrero, but that's about all you can say for him.

-But uh, you know, you're quite right.
+But, you know, you're quite right.

-We we have we are being aggressive.
+We are being aggressive.

 Are we sufficiently aggressive?

-Uh they're all Democrats.
+They're all Democrats.

-They're all these federal employees that are all Democrats.
+All these federal employees are all Democrats.

-And who are they gonna blame?
+And who are they going to blame?

-They're not gonna blame Donald Trump.
+They're not going to blame Donald Trump.

 steve bannon